claudiorivera/expense-tracker-new/README.md

 The app uses React Context and Hooks, and I decided to use Material UI for styling.
 There are other minor tweaks, as well.

+# Prerequisites

+In order to develop locally, you'll need the [Vercel CLI](https://vercel.com/download)

 # Install

 `yarn`